gravitl/netmaker-k8s-docs/_build/html/_sources/core-concepts.rst.txt

 Basically, the worker node subnet is now ephemeral and completely flexible.
 It can live anywhere which means...your nodes can live anywhere, and still be able to talk to each other directly and securely.
 You can use Kubernetes just like you did before, but now, it truely is distributed!

-Out-of-Cluster Connectivity
+Remote Access (outbound)
 =====================================

 Problem
 ------------

-You have a cluster, and you have non-cluster resources outside of that cluster.
-Applications on your cluster need to access the non-cluster resources securely.
+Applications on your cluster need to access non-cluster resources securely.
 How can you do this?

 .. image:: images/concept5.png
    :width: 100%